Tyler Gaffney: Carolina Panthers

-Gaffney was drafted by the Carolina Panthers with the 204th pick in the 2014 NFL Draft.
+Gaffney was selected by the Carolina Panthers with the 204th pick in the 2014 NFL draft.
 While he was originally slated to compete for the third running back spot on the roster with second-year runner Kenjon Barner, on July 26, 2014, Gaffney went down with a torn lateral meniscus in his left knee during training camp.
 As a result of the injury, he was waived by the Panthers.

-New England Patriots
+New England Patriots (first stint)

 On July 28, 2014, Gaffney was claimed off waivers by the New England Patriots.
 On August 26, 2014, Gaffney was placed on injured reserve.
 Gaffney won Super Bowl XLIX with the Patriots after they defeated the defending champion Seattle Seahawks 28–24.

 Gaffney was waived by the Patriots on August 12, 2015.
 Since he went unclaimed, he and his contract through 2016 reverted to the Patriots.
 Gaffney was placed on injured reserve on August 13.

 In order to revise Gaffney's contract, the Patriots released Gaffney on April 11, 2016; after clearing waivers, he was re-signed on April 14.

 On September 3, 2016, Gaffney was waived/injured by the Patriots and was placed on injured reserve after clearing waivers.
 On September 9, 2016, he was released from injured reserve with an injury settlement.

 On October 17, 2016, he was re-signed to their practice squad and was promoted to the active roster on October 29, 2016.
 On November 10, 2016, Gaffney was waived by the Patriots and was re-signed to the practice squad two days later.

 On February 5, 2017, Gaffney won his second Super Bowl championship when the Patriots won Super Bowl LI.
 In the game, the Patriots defeated the Atlanta Falcons by a score of 34–28 in overtime.

 On February 7, 2017, Gaffney signed a futures contract with the Patriots.
 On March 20, 2017, Gaffney was released by the Patriots.